 Lessons learned: You can only give away what you have.
 If caring for your pets after your death is important to you, make sure your financial plan is in line with your estate plan and that you’ve taken appropriate steps to oversee your advisors.

 Establishing a pet trust is the best way to ensure that your beloved pets receive the care they deserve after you pass on.
-To learn more about your options, give us a call today.
+To learn more about your options, contact us or give us a call today.

 This article is the second in a series of articles.
 Read the first article in this series.